yorammi/ez-cicd-learning/learning-workspace-setup/README.md

-# ez CI/CD course - setup & labs
+# ez CI/CD course - setup
 ![ez logo](/resources/images/ez/ez-logo-small.png)
-## pre-requisites for all labs
+## pre-requisites for all workspace needs
 For performing all labs, you need to have a workspace (on your laptop, desktop or other environment such as a cloud-provider environment) with the following tools/technologies:
 - [Docker](https://www.docker.com/) - on laptops you can use [Docker desktop](https://www.docker.com/products/docker-desktop/)
 - [docker-compose](https://docs.docker.com/compose/install/)